birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

     |	sample_pagerank.csv # the PageRank centrality values of the genes (in the same order as in the 'genes.csv' file) in each bootstrapped coexpression network.
     |	seed.txt # the seed used to perform bootstrapping on the same tissue (necessary to replicate the results exactly).
 	'''

-+---Gene Ordering # scripts to generate a random order of the genes
-	# For each tissue, a csv file <tissue_name>_order.csv is generated in the same folder

 +---Original Dataset
 |   +---Covariates
 	# extracted covariate files for each tissue as provided by GTEx.